AbeerGandhi/Assignment-2-MERN/README.md

-Backend:
+Backend: open integrated terminal npm install (node modules will be downloaded) npm start
-npm install
+(serving running on port : )
-npm start
+(MongoDB connected.)

-frontend:
+frontend:open integrated terminal
-npm install
+npm install  (node modules will be downloaded) npm start
-npm start
+(Will go on the browser)